The park is located in northern Harford County about 30 miles north of Baltimore and 8 miles northwest of Bel Air on Route 24.

 This tract of land, administered by Rocks State Park, is located five miles north of Rocks at the intersection of Madonna, Telegraph and Carea Roads.
 The undeveloped area offers a beautiful hiking trail and fishing spot along Deer Creek.
 Pets on a leash are permitted.
 Parking is provided for 8 to 10 cars.
 There is no parking along roadways.
 There are no picnic tables, grills or restroom facilities.

 Volunteer opportunities are plentiful at Rocks State Park.
 We welcome groups or individuals to help us with projects, adopt-a-garden, site maintenance, trail monitoring, visitor interaction, and general operations.
 From one-time volunteers to our dedicated and well-trained Volunteer Rangers, every effort makes a difference in improving our park.
-For volunteer information, contact the park at 410-557-7994 or firstname.lastname@example.org.
+For volunteer information, please visit the Volunteer website at https://ec.samaritan.com/custom/1528/.

 Rocks State Park offers accessible picnic sites at Hills Grove and Rock Ridge.
 For additional accessible amenities in Maryland State Forests and Parks, visit the Accessibility For All section of this website.